Buenos Aires, Latin America

 After having been closed down several times, in the early 2000s, it was turned into a bookshop.
 However, the features and decorations from the time when it was a theater were kept.
 The result is absolutely impressive!
 Read more about the Ateneo Grand Splendid Bookshop.

-Join this private tour from Viator to learn more about the Ateneo Grand Splendid and its secrets!
+Join this top-rated private tour from Viator to learn more about the Ateneo Grand Splendid and its secrets!

 #19 Buenos Aires Botanic Garden